compas-dev/compas/docs/reference/compas_blender.conversions.rst

 .. rst-class:: lead

-This package provides classes for converting between COMPAS geometry and Blender geometry.
+This package provides a wide range of geometry objects and geometric algorithms independent from the geometry kernels of CAD software.

 Functions